 What does Acapella Mean?

 Acapella is an Italian term which means “by way of the chapel,” and it is often performed in groups.

 Acappella music is solo singing without the accompaniment of musical instruments.
 It differs from cantata in the way that the latter is performed with accompanied singing.
-Acappella was originally created to make a contrast between Baroque concertato and Renaissance polyphony styles.
+Acappella was initially created to make a contrast between Baroque concertato and Renaissance polyphony styles.
 This singing style was brought about by the renewed Renaissance polyphony during the 19th century.
-Another factor that brought this unaccompanied vocal music technique is that the vocal parts were usually doubled by instrumentalists.
+Another factor that brought this unaccompanied vocal music technique is that instrumentalists usually doubled the vocal parts.